Abraham Kuyper: Anti-modernism

-He vigorously ridiculed modernism in theology as a new-fangled fad based on a superficial view of reality.
+He strongly opposed modernism in theology, viewing it as a new-fangled fad based on a superficial view of reality.
 He argued that modernism missed the reality of God, of prayer, of sin, and of the church.
 He said modernism would eventually prove as useless as 'A Squeezed Out Lemon Peel,' while traditional religious truths would survive.
-In his lectures at Princeton in 1898 he argued that Calvinism was more than theology—it provided a comprehensive worldview and indeed had already proven to be a major positive factor in the development of the institutions and values of modern society.
+In his lectures at Princeton in 1898, he argued that Calvinism was more than theology—it provided a comprehensive worldview and indeed had already proven to be a major positive factor in the development of the institutions and values of modern society.

 Political life

 Member of Parliament

 In 1873, Kuyper stood as candidate in the general election for parliament for the constituency of Gouda, but he was defeated by the incumbent member of parliament, the conservative Jonkheer Willem Maurits de Brauw (1810–1874).
 When De Brauw died the next year, Kuyper stood again in the by-election for the same district.
 This time he was elected to parliament, defeating the liberal candidate Herman Verners van der Loeff.

 Kuyper subsequently moved to The Hague, without telling his friends in Amsterdam.
 In parliament he showed a particular interest in education, especially the equal financing of public and religious schools.
 In 1876, he wrote "Our Program" which laid the foundation for the Anti-Revolutionary Party.
 In this programme he formulated the principle of antithesis, the conflict between the religious (Reformed and Catholics) and non-religious.
 More broadly, this programme articulated his broader political philosophy, emphasizing the proper role of government among the other spheres of life, including the family and the church.
 Kuyper argued that government's authority, like all human authority, derived from God's authority.
 In 1877, he left parliament because of problems with his health, suffering from overexertion.

 In 1878, Kuyper returned to politics, he led the petition against a new law on education, which would further disadvantage religious schools.
 This was an important impetus for the foundation of the Anti-Revolutionary Party (ARP) in 1879, of which Kuyper was chairman between 1879 and 1905.
 He was the undisputed leader of the party between 1879 and 1920.
 His followers gave him the nickname "Abraham de Geweldenaar" (Abraham the Masterful).
 In 1880, he founded the Free University in Amsterdam and he was made professor of Theology there.
 He also served as its first rector magnificus.
 In 1881, he also became professor of literature.
 In 1886, he left the Dutch Reformed Church, with a large group of followers.
 The parish in Amsterdam was made independent of the church, and kept their own building.
 Between 1886 and 1892, they were called the Dolerenden (those with grievances).
 In 1892, those Dolerenden founded a new denomination called The Reformed Churches in the Netherlands after merging with other orthodox Reformed people who had seceded from the Dutch Reformed Church in 1834.